FREMD FEEDER FREQUENTLY ASKED QUESTIONS

 · Coaches include parents of current Feeder Team members and also volunteers who have no daughters in the Fremd Feeder program.
 Fremd Feeder continues to try and attract more coaches with no children in the program to ensure greater impartiality in the forming and running of each team.
 Usually, one of the coaches at any given grade level is a parent with a daughter on the team they assist in coaching.

-· The season starts with practices with practices for the 7th/8th graders in October although some 7th/8th coaches may choose to start practicing in September.
-Games start in November or December at the latest.
+· The season starts with practices in October.
+Games start in November or December.
 The season ends in early March.

 · It is expected that Fremd Feeder will be the primary athletic team or organization for each player during this time period.

-· Number of games will depend on the coaches and parents.
+· The number of games will depend on the coaches and parents.
 It is recommended that each team play around 30-40 games.
 Some teams play more and some less.

-· Most coaches run two practices per week.
-Times and days of the week vary due to the availability of gym spaces.
+· All teams will have at least one practice per week.
+The older age groups will have a second practice day.
+Times and days of the week will vary due to the availability of gym spaces.

 · Practices are generally 1.5-2 hours in length.
 Practice time is spent developing basic skills through a variety of drills.
 Game conditions are simulated through controlled scrimmages.